bfetler/lending_club/README.md

 ## Loan Scrutiny and Ad Targeting Using Interest Rate Predictors

-Can we use current consumer loan data to assess the level of scrutiny needed for future loan applicants?
+Can we use consumer loan data to assess the level of scrutiny needed for future loan applicants?
 For example, we could target different types of questions to loan applicants using variables that predict a high or low interest rate, as a potential predictor of high- or low-risk behavior.

 Could we also use loan data to predict which types of ads consumers should receive?
 We could potentially use the same predictors to target advertising to different customer segments.